kshitij-v-mehta/effis-cmd-ctrl/README.md

 # effis-cmd-ctrl
-EFFIS Command and Control Environment
+EFFIS Command and Control Environment for dynamically steering workflows.